inmallinath/quiz_one/README.md

 # Question 6: A helper method module in Ruby to titleize a given string

 #### The solution is in the helper_titleize.rb file

+# Question 7: A Ruby Module with two subclasses of which one is the parent and the other sub-class

+#### The solution is in the blog_articles_snippets.rb file